 - Histologically or cytologically confirmed/documented advanced and/or metastatic solid tumor with at least one tumor lesion of location accessible to biopsy per clinical judgement of treating physician.

-- Measurable disease per RECIST v1.1 guidelines.
+- Measurable disease at baseline per RECIST v1.1 guidelines.

 - Life expectancy of at least 3 months.